passcod/blook/2017-dec-31-yearly-summary.md

 world a better place.
 This year, I chose to give 5% of my gross salary, i.e.
 $2750, to over 15 organisations and individuals.

-All amounts are in NZ dollars, even if the donation was in another currency, except where explicitly noted.
+All amounts are in NZ dollars, even if the donation was in another currency.

 ### One time

  - ACLU: $70
- - AO3: 69 US cents
+ - AO3 / Organisation for Transformative Works: $37
  - Alice: $100
  - The [Star Wars Galaxy Map](http://www.swgalaxymap.com): $43
  - The Green Party: $150